 “We see this a lot in parking lots,” he says.
 “They want the work done, they want to get in and get out and they’ll use a non-bubbling product.”

 Dealing with green concrete isn’t the only application issue contractors may face.
-For instance, epoxy fillers and sealants can stain the surrounding concrete unless a masking agent is used.
+For instance, epoxy fillers and sealants can stain the surrounding concrete unless you use a masking agent.
 And, Metzger/McGuire’s Metzger says, masking is often a good idea for any job.

 “It isn’t always necessary to mask the edges of the joint if you’re using a polyurea, but quite a few installers do it just as a protective measure,” he says.
 “There are roll-on products that are water soluble, but you can also use painter’s tape or concentrated liquid dish soap.
 If I was doing the job for a high-end project, I’d do it as a precaution.”